 Organisations use third-party audits and certifications to ensure their suppliers provide decent working conditions to their employees, source their materials sustainably and respect the environment — among other criteria.
 But with hundreds of schemes on the market to choose from, and dozens more emerging each year, it can be challenging for organisations to know which scheme to trust.
-The decision becomes more challenging given that not all audit schemes cover social sustainability measures the same way, resulting in distrust in audits and misalignment in the industry.
+The decision becomes more challenging given that not all auditing, monitoring and certification schemes cover social sustainability measures the same way, resulting in distrust in audits and misalignment in the industry.

 Learn more about how the SSCI supports companies and organisations in their supply chain due diligence in this new short video: